In 2017, Dr Teo introduced a remarkable piece of equipment, the Diagnocam, into her practice.

-Like other diagnostic tools, the Diagnocam has some limitations:
+Like other diagnostic tools, the Diagnocam has some limitations.
+It cannot:

-- It cannot locate cavities if they are developing below gum level
+- locate cavities if they are developing below gum level

-- It cannot always locate cavities if they are developing underneath existing fillings
+- always locate cavities if they are developing underneath existing fillings

-- It cannot provide images of the bone supporting the teeth, so it currently has no ability to help in the diagnosis of gum disease.
+- provide images of the bone supporting the teeth.
+This means the Diagnocam currently has no ability to help in the diagnosis of gum disease.

 The Diagnocam is therefore generally used in conjunction with the Intra-Oral Camera and Digital Radiography during check-ups to ensure that any area of active dental disease in a patient’s mouth is located.

 The Major Benefit